 Historically, provisions against clients in default have been low and concentration risk is managed via limits setting and sub-participation to CS Group branches.
-CSUK has no unsecured lending facilities.

-Credit limits, approval and reviews
+Credit Limits, Approval and Reviews

-Effective credit risk management is a structured process to assess, monitor and manage risk on a consistent basis.
+Effective credit risk management requires a structured process to assess, monitor and manage risk on a consistent basis.
 Accordingly, CSUK gives careful consideration of any proposed granting of credit, the setting of specific risk thresholds, diligent ongoing monitoring during the life of the exposure, active use of credit risk mitigation tools and a disciplined approach to recognising credit impairment.

-The credit risk management framework is regularly refined and covers all banking business areas that are exposed to credit risk.
+The CSUK credit risk management framework is regularly refined and covers all banking business areas that are exposed to credit risk.
 The framework is designed to cover all the credit exposures in the banking business and comprises seven core components:

 - an individual client rating system;

 - a transaction rating system;

 - a client credit limit system;

 - country, regional, sector and client rating concentration limits;

+- a risk-based pricing methodology;

 - active credit portfolio management; and

-- a credit risk provisioning methodology.
+- a credit risk provisioning methodology